 These can provide useful background information and can help to show how large developments can be satisfactorily integrated within the landscape or street scene.
-To provide context to a proposal photomontages can be useful for larger applications such as for new school buildings, major mineral or waste developments including landscaping to demonstrate the appearance of a building or area in its current state and photomontages to demonstrate the change.
-For example, this method could demonstrate the form of a quarry restoration scheme and how it would assimilate into the surrounding landscape.
-Computer generated images may also be helpful.
+To provide context to a proposal photomontages can be useful

 Rights of Way

 Where a public right of way is affected by proposed development, even temporarily during construction phases, advice should be sought from the County Council's Rights of Way officer as soon as possible to ensure appropriate procedure for stopping up or diversion of the right of way are followed and what alternative arrangements can be made.
 The route of all rights of way should be shown on drawings.